enigmaneering/hello-world/enigma0/evolution5/E0S0 - Parselcode.md

 ### What are you looking for?

-Most of the time, you can glean what you need from the data - but you might need it in a different logical _order, type,_ or even to be _translated!_
+A color?
+A function?
+Index 42?

+What if I told you that's not such a simple question to _communicate_ between **_programs?_**

+_Sending_ something like a color or index 42 is pretty standard - but sending _how_ to derive a color (a function) _**isn't.**_

+Asking another program to "call this function and then give me the result of index 42" is a _composite operation_ which requires a way to _serialize_ it over the wire.

 Luckily for us:

 **This isn't a new issue!**

-In fact, it's so deeply rooted in software development that Darwin (the core of macOS) embraced the concept of swizzling from Objective-C during the late 1980s - and still uses it to this day!
-The term, however, was coined by the graphical design community as a shorthand for quickly referencing a set of vector values as such:
+In fact, it's so deeply rooted in software development that Darwin (the core of macOS) embraced the concept of swizzling from Objective-C to solve _exactly_ this - and still uses it to this day!
+In their world, swizzling is a way of dynamically changing methods at runtime - the term, however, was coined by the graphical design engineers as a shorthand for quickly referencing a set of vector values as such:

     g, r, b, a = someVal.GRBA // Abstractly "swizzling" out green, red, blue, and THEN alpha

-What I'm trying to say is that, philosophically speaking, Humanity _in general_ has already brooded on this idea and dreamt for a better implementation of it since the dawn of computing.
-The _Objective-C_ community wanted the ability to dynamically replace _methods_ at runtime - more colloquially, "monkey patching" - but the _graphical_ community wanted the ability to merely mix up vectors in a minimal amount of text.
-On the surface, they are _no different_ from one another - how do you dynamically replace a member at runtime, if you're aware of what it means to do so?

-A `std.Path` - from another perspective - _is_ a vector of _mixed_ types.
-In Go, those types can _include_ method calls - meaning you could replace method calls _dynamically_ and without issue.
-This makes it a prime candidate for swizzling =)
+What I'm saying is that, philosophically speaking, _this is well tread territory!_  My implementation is only _**one way**_ of achieving what _many_ have already succeeded at to varying degrees.
+Because of that, I aim to ensure I describe this as openly and pedagogically as I can - as that would be the only reason anyone would ever consider learning _my_ implementation.

-But what does it even mean to swizzle out **_anything!?_**
+So, what does it even mean to swizzle out **_anything!?_**

-Well, let's say you'd quickly like to build a tuple of a window's coordinates and whether the window has focus - traditionally, this would be your code:
+Well, let's say you'd quickly like to build a tuple of a window's coordinates and whether the window has focus.
+Assuming you don't want to expose the Window object, this would traditionally be your code:

     type CustomTuple struct {
         X uint